How to Use Your Health Insurance for Mental Health Care

 Treatments Health Insurance Can Cover

-• Psychotherapy and counseling: This is also known as “talk therapy” and can help patients cope with daily life, trauma, grieving the loss of a loved one or specific mental disorders like depression or anxiety.
+• Psychotherapy and counseling: Also known as "talk therapy," this helps patients cope with daily life, trauma, grief or specific mental disorders like depression or anxiety.

 • Psychiatric emergency services: This may include attempted suicide, substance abuse, depression, psychosis, violence or other sudden changes in behavior that result in needing urgent attention.

-• Addiction treatment: Helps those battling substance abuse stop compulsive drug seeking and use.
-It can include cognitive-behavioral therapy as well as medications, or a combination.
+• Addiction treatment: Helps people with substance abuse stop compulsive drug seeking and use.
+Treatment includes cognitive-behavioral therapy, medications or both.

-• Co-occurring medical and behavioral health conditions: This refers to those dealing with a dual diagnosis such as coexisting addiction and depression.
+• Co-occurring medical and behavioral health conditions: Treatment for dual diagnoses such as coexisting addiction and depression.

 Paying for Mental Health Care Using Insurance

-Cost is one of the most significant barriers to mental health treatment.
-Unlike Medicare, which the government funds and sets pricing, costs for private insurance varies as each insurer negotiates pricing with health care providers.
-According to Good Therapy, therapy sessions generally range from $65 to $250 an hour, and in most parts of the U.S., patients can expect to pay $100 to $200.
+Cost is one of the biggest barriers to mental health treatment.
+Unlike Medicare, which the government funds and sets pricing, private insurance costs vary because each insurer negotiates pricing with health care providers.

 1. 1

-• Deductible: How much you pay out of pocket before your insurance kicks in coverage.
+• Deductible: What you pay out of pocket before your insurance covers costs.

-• Copay: A fixed amount you pay for a health-care visit or service.
+• Copay: A fixed amount you pay for each health care visit or service.

-• In-network: Refers to the set of health-care providers (physicians, hospitals, clinics, etc.) who accept your insurance.
+• In-network: Health care providers (physicians, hospitals, clinics) who accept your insurance.

-• Out-of-pocket maximum (OPX): The most you have to pay in a year for covered services before your insurance starts to pay 100%.
+• Out-of-pocket maximum (OOP max): The most you pay yearly for covered services before your insurance covers 100%.

 2. 2